No shock value

 I've been to a number of trauma trainings during my years as a therapist.
 And each of them rely on shock value to get their point across.
 I make it my goal to teach about trauma without using these tactics.
 I make sure my trauma trainings are not only clear and concise, but actually engaging, use multimedia and interactive elements.

 If you listen to the podcast, you know I can present complex ideas in plain language.
 I do the same as a speaker, using my real life anecdotes from my work as a therapist in numerous settings.
 You also know that I can present about trauma... without being traumatic.
 I don't use specific details of traumatic events.
 It's just not necessary.

-fun "experiments" - things that are done in vivo to experience state shifts, like talking to a partner while the other is not allowed to show facial expression.
+Activities to experience state shifts, like talking to a partner while the other is not allowed to show facial expression!